 - Tone bars

-Using the Major Scale (white tones)
+Using the Major Scale (white tones) or diatonic scales

 Join the children working with the Major Scale of ‘C’, play five notes in sequence and say, ‘a musician would call this distance a fifth, musicians have names for all kinds of differences between notes, lets try another’, play three notes, say, ‘They call this a third’

 Invite the children to play fifths and thirds, count one, two, three, four, five with them they can be ascending, descending or in any order, give the terminology.

 Play the same note twice, say, ‘Musicians call this a prime’